onzfonz/comp227/src/content/3/en/part3c.md

 ```

 The error that is passed forward is given to the `next` function as a parameter.
-If `next` was called without a parameter, then the execution would simply move onto the next route or middleware.
+If `next` was called without a parameter, then the *execution would simply move onto the next route or middleware*.
 If the `next` function is called with a parameter, then the execution will continue to the **error handler middleware**.

 Express [error handlers](https://expressjs.com/en/guide/error-handling.html)